smackey15/piano_player/README.md

 - PROBLEM: In this app there can be a tendency towards repitition because one things happens (ie keyup/keydown) and the resulting action has to be applied to every possible note on the piano.
 SOLUTION: The keyup function tells the synth object to release/stop making sound when a user has lifted their finger from the key.
 Instead of writing "if key "x", then release" for every possible note, I created an array of all possible keys that could be pressed.
 Then I said if the key associated with the keyup event is included in that array, then release.
 This turned 16 lines of code into two lines!

     ![keyup](./keyup.png)

-## Technologies, Libraries, APIs

-- Tone.js Web Audio API library is used to handle the creation of sounds.
-- HTML to create the piano framework.
-- CSS to render the piano on the browser.
-- Javscript to provide logic for playing the correct sound when each note is pressed.
-- Webpack to bundle the files.

 ## Future Implementations